-Noise Monitoring Terminals Noise Monitoring Terminals (NMTs) are sound level meters with the necessary accessories to allow for long term and continuous noise monitoring at a location.
-They have the following characteristics: - acoustic conformance to class 1 requirements as defined by IEC 61672-1 (IEC 2013) - a weather-proof and tamper-proof case that can be easily mounted to poles with a wide range of diameters - a connection to permanent external power - a battery that can provide temporary power during power outages - a modem for data communications and streaming data to a web interface - internal memory to back up most recent measurement data - the capability of performing automatic internal calibration checks that include checking the microphone - the capability of recording audio files to assist in remotely identifying noise events In 2014, the port originally retained Brüel & Kjær to begin the installation of NMTs in select locations.
-11 NMTs were installed at locations as shown in Figure 3 below.
-In summer 2019, all Brüel & Kjær NMTs were removed and the port retained Seti Media to install Larson Davis sound level monitors at the same locations, with the exception of two locations - CNV Queensbury and VAN Semlin.
-CNV Queensbury has been reinstalled and operational on July 21, 2020, at a new nearby location at the Spirit Trail approximately 125 metres southwest of the previous location.
-VAN Semlin has been reinstalled and operational on February 23, 2021 at the same location as it was at previously.
+Noise Monitoring Terminals

+Noise Monitoring Terminals (NMTs) are sound level meters with the necessary accessories to allow for long-term and continuous noise monitoring at a location.
+They have the following characteristics:

+- acoustic conformance to Class 1 requirements as defined by IEC 61672-1 (IEC 2013) - a weather-proof and tamper-proof case that can be easily mounted to poles with a wide range of diameters - a connection to permanent external power - a battery that can provide temporary power during power outages. - a modem for data communications and streaming data to a web interface - internal memory to back up most recent measurement data - the capability of performing automatic internal calibration checks that include checking the microphone - the capability of recording audio files to assist in remotely identifying noise events

+In 2014, VFPA retained Brüel & Kjær to install NMTs in select locations.
+Eleven NMTs were installed at locations as shown in Figure 3 below.
+In summer 2019, all Brüel & Kjær NMTs were removed and VFPA retained Seti Media to install Larson Davis sound level monitors at the same locations.

+CNV Queensbury and VAN Semlin were reinstalled later than the other NMTs due to coordination for securing new locations.
+CNV Queensbury was reinstalled in July 2020 at a new nearby location along the Spirit Trail approximately 125 metres southwest of the previous location; VAN Semlin was reinstalled in February 2021 at its previous location facing Cambridge Park for easier access.